dart-lang/language/working/0524-variance/feature-specification.md

   - `T` is `X &amp; U` and `S` occurs in an invariant position in `U`.

-It is a compile-time error if a variance modifier is specified for a type parameter declared by a static extension, a generic function type, a generic function or method, or a type alias.
+It is a compile-time error if a variance modifier is specified for a type parameter declared in a declaration of an extension, a generic function or method, an extension type, or a type alias, or in a generic function type.

-*Variance is not relevant to static extensions, because there is no notion of subsumption.
+*Variance is not relevant to extension declarations, because there is no notion of subsumption.
 Each usage will be a single call site, and the value of every type argument associated with an extension method invocation is statically known at the call site.
 Similar reasons apply for functions and function types.
 Finally, the variance of a type parameter declared by a type alias is determined by the usage of that type parameter in the body of